Examples for giving negative feedback to your manager

 There’s always more to do, and it needs to be done now.
 The expectations are unrealistic, and it’s demoralizing.
 But how can you phrase it without sounding weak, lazy, or unreliable?

-Try, “I feel like we’ve been giving 100 percent but we aren’t even close to reaching our goals.
-Would it help us to set goals that are more realistic so we can achieve them without overwhelming the team?
+Try, “I feel like we’ve been giving 100 percent, but we aren’t even close to reaching our goals.
+Would it help us set more realistic goals to achieve them without overwhelming the team?
 Can we discuss and align on achievable targets?”

 Again, this will likely result in calls for examples.
 Prepare accordingly.